Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 1. Bring up the Slingshot Fabric.

-    Refer to the following documentation for more information on how to bring up the Slingshot Fabric:
+    Refer to the following documentation on the HPE Customer Support Center for more information on how to bring up the Slingshot Fabric:

-    * The *Slingshot Administration Guide* PDF for HPE Cray EX systems.
+    * The *HPE Slingshot Operations Guide* PDF for HPE Cray EX systems.
-    * The *Slingshot Troubleshooting Guide* PDF.
+    * The *HPE Slingshot Troubleshooting Guide* PDF.

 2. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).